usc-mrel/RETSE_Metal/README.md

 ```

 ## Output
-.json are the configuration files that are generated in the pipeline, saved in `\raw` folder.
+`.json` are the configuration files that are generated in the pipeline, saved in `\raw` folder.

-All the outputs will be saved as cfl files in `\results` folder that is generated automatically.
+Estimated off-resonance displacement maps [meter] are saved under `offres` .

+Corrected image per slice using proposed phase-constrained SENSE method are saved (`img_typ1_xxx.cfl`) in `\result\dualrecon_pcs` folder that is generated automatically; `\result\meas_xxx` folder contains non-corrected, corrected image for each direction's data.

 After ```show_results```, ```img_recon``` has 5 multi-slice TSE images, including Dir.1 TSE, corrected Dir.1 TSE, Dir.2 TSE, corrected Dir.2 TSE, corrected image from PES-SENSE.